BLACKGHOST115/asdagsagzxw/README.md

 # asdagsagzxw
+<p> discord theme </p>
-this is just a repasetory for my and friend teams in alucord and vendeta ( custem discord client ) if you are use=ing them just tell me so i can make a old ver for you or clone theme i some times try to add to theme or change theme alil
+This is just a repository for my and friend teams in aliucord and vendetta (custom discord client) if you are using them just telling me so I can make an old vet for you or clone theme I sometimes try to add to a theme or change the theme all